I grew up in Lagos, Nigeria and moved to the United States for college.

-My approach to food is based on a curiosity about the origin of dishes, how to combine ingredients in new ways, and the cultural connections we make through food.
+My approach to food is based on a curiosity about the cultural connections we make through food.

-I’ve explored these concepts in several facets of the culinary world, from restaurant kitchens to the testing lab to my own dinner table.
+I’ve explored these concepts in several facets of the culinary world, from restaurant kitchens to test kitchens, to my own dinner table.
 I have experience working in kitchens across the country, including Momofuku Milk Bar in Manhattan.
-I’ve developed and tested hundreds of recipes for the James Beard Foundation, Bon Appétit, Saveur, and Maple.
+I’ve developed and tested hundreds of recipes for the James Beard Foundation, Bon Appétit, Saveur, and The New York Times.

-The foundation for my interest in food was laid before I was born.
+The foundation for my interest in food was laid early in my childhood.
 Coming together around food is incredibly important in my family—it’s how we connect with one another.
 Recipes are rarely written down at home, so I am accustomed to watching and learning, soaking in the movements, smells, and methods of the kitchen.

 Four Salt Spoons is a recipe development lab based in Brooklyn.
 It is a combination of all my interests: the science of cooking, the creativity and development of recipes, and collaboration with others.